allen138/hone-capital/README.md

     $("#validation-modal").modal("toggle");
   }
 ```
+#### Typewriter?
+Just some fun JavaScript, I added a typewritter simulator.
+In the jumbotron it simulates typing out currencies and phrases, then after a few seconds it erases them.
+I wont go over all the code in detail, but go app.js and about line 220, you can check out the function.
+Its pretty cool.
 ### Future Development
 A good feature for this application would be to add the plugin DataTable, which supports pagination, sorting, and searching within the data table.
 ## Tech Stack